jmurray305/SwitchResX-Configuration/README.md

 Lanuch SwitchResX from System Preferences, select the external monitor from the list on the left.
 Select the 'Custom Resolutions' tab.
 Add a new custom resolution be clicking the + symbol at the bottom of the window.
-Adjust the settings to match the appropriate PNG provided in this gist.
+Adjust the settings to match the appropriate PNG provided SwitchResX-Config.jng Press 'Ok'
-Press 'Ok'
 Close SwitchResX and save when prompted.
 Restart your Mac.